 Artists can protect their digital artwork from online theft by using watermarks, low-resolution images for online display, and disabling right-click options on their websites.
 Additionally, registering their work with copyright offices and utilizing digital rights management (DRM) tools can provide legal protection and deter unauthorized use.

 To turn your art into physical prints, first digitize your artwork using a high-quality scanner or camera.
 Edit the digital image for color accuracy and resolution, preferably 300 dpi for fine prints.
-Then, choose a reliable print-on-demand service or a professional printing company to produce the prints.
+Then, choose a reliable print-on-demand service or a professional printing company when making prints of artwork.

-When creating artwork for printing, focus on high-resolution design (at least 300 dpi) to ensure clarity and detail.
+When making art prints, focus on high-resolution design (at least 300 dpi) to ensure clarity and detail.
 Use CMYK color mode for accuracy in printed colors.
 Leave appropriate margins and bleed to avoid important elements being cut off during the printing process.
 Save your file in a print-ready format like PDF or TIFF.

 Supply artwork for printing by providing a high-resolution file, typically in PDF, TIFF, or JPEG format.
 Ensure the file is in CMYK color mode and includes necessary bleed and crop marks.
 Check with your printer for specific file requirements and proofread your artwork for errors before submission.